 Guidelines for Collaboration

-- Does your event cater to the entire Georgia State student population?
+- Does the event cater to the entire Georgia State student population?

-- Does your event support the mission statement and purpose of the Spotlight Programs Board?
+- Does the event support the mission statement and purpose of the Spotlight Programs Board?

-- Is your event non-philanthropic?
-Meaning your event does not require donations, and no profits from the event are used for donations.
-Will your event be open and advertised to all GSU students, and for the major benefit of the GSU Community?
+- Is the event non-philanthropic?
+(Meaning the event does not require donations, and no profits from the event are used for donations.)

-- Are you a Georgia State University recognized student organization?
+- Is this a Georgia State University recognized student organization?

-If you answered YES to all of the above, you are probably eligible for co-sponsorship!
+Students who answered YES to all of the above are eligible for co-sponsorship!

-If not, you will have to contact our Vice President at email@example.com to determine your eligibility.
+If not, students will have to contact the president of Spotlight to determine their eligibility.

-- Present your proposal to the Spotlight Programs Board.
+- Present the proposal to Spotlight Programs Board.

 - Projected budget must be itemized.

-- The Spotlight Programs Board shall not contribute 60% or greater of the event's total cost.
+- Spotlight Programs Board shall not contribute 60 percent or greater of the event's total cost.

-- All funds resulting from collaboration with the Spotlight Programs Board and ticket sales must be put towards event costs.
-If there is a surplus of funds on the specific event, the excess amount of the allocated money shall be returned to the Spotlight Programs Board.
+- All funds resulting from collaboration with Spotlight Programs Board and ticket sales must be put toward event costs.
+If there is a surplus of funds on the specific event, the excess amount of the allocated money shall be returned to Spotlight Programs Board.